-The SUP Directive (i) encourages the use of mechanisms to improve the management of waste fishing gear containing plastic once it's returned to shore; and (ii) recommends EPR schemes to be established at member state level that cover the cost of preventing fishing gear from being discarded.
+The SUP Directive: (i) encourages the use of mechanisms to improve the management of waste fishing gear containing plastic once it's returned to shore; and (ii) recommends EPR schemes to be established at member state level that cover the cost of preventing fishing gear from being discarded.

-In the EU, 27% (by count) of marine litter comprises plastic fishing gear, with single use plastics making up a further 43% (http://europa.eu/rapid/press-release IP-18-3927 en.htm).
-Fishing gear2 containing plastic poses a significant risk to marine ecosystems, biodiversity and human health.
+In the EU, 27%\ (by count) of marine litter comprises plastic fishing gear, with single use plastics making up a further 43% .
+Fishing gear containing plastic poses a significant risk to marine ecosystems, biodiversity and human health.
 There are additional risks to marine-related economic activities including tourism and shipping.